protonesso/calamares/src/modules/README.md

 in a Calamares installation (but also may not be).
 These modules must have a `module.desc` file.
-The Python script must implement one or more of the Python interfaces for Calamares -- either the python jobmodule interface, or the experimental pythonqt job- and viewmodule interfaces.
+The Python script must implement one or more of the Python interfaces for Calamares -- either the python jobmodule interface, or the pythonqt job- and viewmodule interfaces.

 To add a Python or process jobmodule, put it in a subdirectory and make sure it has a `module.desc`.
 It will be picked up automatically by our CMake magic.